Dr. William E. Lee

 Research Interests and Activities

-Dr. Lee has published articles on freedom of expression in leading legal periodicals such as the Supreme Court Review, Harvard Journal of Law and Technology, Harvard Journal of Law and Public Policy, Vanderbilt Law Review, University of California at Davis Law Review, Iowa Law Review, George Washington Law Review, Emory Law Journal, American University Law Review, Columbia Journal of Law & the Arts, Washington University Law Quarterly, Georgia Law Review, Constitutional Commentary, Tulane Law Review, University of Florida Law Review, Cardozo Arts & Entertainment Law Journal, and William & Mary Bill of Rights Journal.
+Dr. Lee has published articles on freedom of expression in leading legal periodicals such as the Supreme Court Review, Harvard Journal of Law and Technology, Harvard Journal of Law and Public Policy, Vanderbilt Law Review, University of California at Davis Law Review, Iowa Law Review, George Washington Law Review, Emory Law Journal, American University Law Review, Columbia Journal of Law & the Arts, Washington University Law Quarterly, Georgia Law Review, Constitutional Commentary, Tulane Law Review, University of Florida Law Review, Cardozo Arts & Entertainment Law Journal, William & Mary Bill of Rights Journal, American Journal of Criminal Law, and Columbia Science and Technology Law Review.
 His work is widely cited in judicial opinions, executive and legislative branch documents, books, law review articles and legal briefs.
 Dr. Lee is also a co-author of The Law of Public Communication, a textbook used at more than 100 universities and colleges in the United States and other countries.

 Abstract: Despite the fact that corporations do not have consciences, in recent years the Supreme Court has been presented with the question of whether restrictions on the actions of a corporation abridge the First Amendment conscience rights of shareholders.
 Although the Court in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission sidestepped that question, in another […]Read More